convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/action-components/poppage.md

 ObjIcon: /images/beans/mobile/components/dynamic/images/poppageaction_color_32x32.png
 topnav: topnavobj
 ---
-##### Defines a <i>PopPage</i> action component.
+##### Defines a <i>PopPage</i> action component. <br/>

  This component helps navigating back to last page.
-Popping a page will return to the previous page in the stack, as if the user had clicked on the back button.
+Popping a page will return to the previous page in the stack, as if the user had clicked on the back button.<br/>
 For more information : <a target='_blank' href='https://ionicframework.com/docs/v3/components/#navigation'>Navigation</a>.

 Name | Description